dalibo/emaj/docs/en/impactsAdmin.rst

 Integrated logical replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with version 10, PostgreSQL includes logical replication mechanisms.
+PostgreSQL includes logical replication mechanisms.
 The replication granularity is the table.
 The *publication* object used with the logical replication is quite close to the E-Maj tables group concept, except that a *publication* cannot contain sequences.

 **Replication of application tables managed by E-Maj**